green-fox-academy/abdallahgeha/Final exam Boiii/final exam solution.md

     ... https://www.youtube.com/watch?v=7Q17ubqLfaM

 - Able to explain the differences of token and session based authentication

-    jwt is client side , and the cookie is server side
     cookie session method :
-    every session is stored in the server , and every request from the client is checked in the server
+    server side, every session is stored in the server , and every request from the client is checked in the server
     - advantages :
     we can revoke the session anytime we want
     - disadvantages :